Loophole-free Bell tests with randomly chosen subsets of measurement settings: Loophole-free Bell violation using a subset of the measurement settings

 \subsection{The method does not always work}

-In many cases, all the contexts will be needed.
+It is important to emphasize that the method is only useful for some quantum correlations that violate a Bell inequality with imperfect detection efficiency.
+In many cases, give a quantum correlation that violates a Bell inequality with imperfect detection efficiency, the method only says that all the contexts are needed.
 For example, consider the CHSH Bell inequality written so it has local value $C = 3$ and maximum quantum violation $2 + \sqrt{2} \approx 3.414$.
-Let us suppose that the visibility is $V = 0.9$.
-This yields $\beta = 3.272$ (thus $\epsilon = 0.272$).
-Let us assume that $\delta = 0.00003$.
-Then, $L \geq 5,896,771$.
+The critical detection efficiency in this case is $\eta_{\text{crit}} = 2(\sqrt{2} - 1) \approx 0.828$~\cite{GM87}.
+Let us suppose that the value of the CHSH Bell parameter is $\beta = 3.272$ (thus $\epsilon = 0.272$) and has been achieved with $\eta = 0.880$ and $V = 1$, where $V$ is the visibility of the quantum state.
+Let us assume that $\delta = 0.000\,03$, which corresponds to a test with a $4\sigma$ level of confidence, where $\sigma$ is the standard deviation of a normal distribution.
+By taking such a small value of $\delta$ we ensure that the probability to erroneously identify a Bell violation is also very small.
+Then $L \geq 5\,896\,771$.
 However, the total number of contexts in the CHSH Bell inequality is $M=4$.
 Therefore, $L > M$ indicates that it is not possible to consider a strict subset of contexts and obtain a loophole-free Bell violation.